kos-lang/kos/doc/modules.md

 The purpose of this class is to be used with the `instanceof` operator to detect thread objects.

-Calling this class throws an exception.
+Calling this class directly throws an exception.

 The prototype of `thread.prototype` is `object.prototype`.